-The foregoing tables and calculations exclude the following as of June 30, 2014:
+The foregoing tables and calculations exclude the following as of September 30, 2014:

-- shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$ per share; - 79,571 shares of our common stock issuable upon the exercise of an outstanding warrant to purchase shares of our common stock at a price of \$0.47 per share; - shares of common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock at an exercise price equal to the price per share at which the shares of common stock are sold in this offering, which were issued on June 6, 2014 and July 17, 2014; - · shares of common stock reserved for future issuance under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan; and - shares of common stock issuable upon exercise of warrants to be issued to the representative of the underwriters in connection with this offering, at an exercise price per share equal to 125% of the public offering price, as described in the "Underwriting Representative's Warrants" section of this prospectus.
+- 752,372 shares of common stock issuable upon exercise of options outstanding under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan, at a weighted-average exercise price of approximately \$0.93 per share; - 60,358 shares of our common stock issuable in the aggregate upon the exercise of options having an exercise price per share equal to the initial public offering price of this offering to be granted to two consultants upon or prior to the closing of this offering; - 27,322 shares of our common stock issuable in the aggregate upon the exercise of options having an exercise price per share equal to the initial public offering price of this offering and to be granted as of the date immediately prior to the closing of this offering to employees and directors; - 7,247 shares of our common stock issuable upon the exercise of an outstanding warrant to purchase shares of our common stock at a price of \$5.16 per share; - 728,303 shares of common stock issuable upon the exercise of outstanding warrants to purchase shares of our common stock at an exercise price equal to the price per share at which the shares of common stock are sold in this offering, which were issued on June 6, 2014, July 17, 2014 and December 19, 2014, based on an assumed initial public offering price of \$7.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus; - 786,784 shares of common stock reserved for future issuance under our 2005 Equity Incentive Plan and 2014 Equity Incentive Plan; and - 71,429 shares of common stock issuable upon exercise of warrants to be issued to the joint book-running managers in connection with this offering, at an exercise price per share equal to 125% of the public offering price, as described in the "Underwriting Underwriters' Warrants" section of this prospectus.

 To the extent any of these outstanding options and warrants are exercised and, there will be further dilution to new investors.
-If all of such outstanding options and warrants had been exercised as of, 2014, the pro forma as adjusted net tangible book value per share after this offering would be \$\\$, and total dilution per share to new investors would be \$\\$.
+If all of such outstanding options and warrants had been exercised as of, December 22, 2014, the pro forma as adjusted net tangible book value per share after this offering would be \$1.58, and total dilution per share to new investors would be \$5.42.

-If the underwriters exercise their over-allotment option to purchase additional shares of our common stock in full in this offering:
+If the underwriters exercise their over-allotment option to purchase additional 214,286 shares of our common stock in full in this offering:

-- the percentage of shares of common stock held by existing stockholders will decrease to approximately % of the total number of shares of our common stock outstanding after this offering; and - the number of shares held by new investors will increase to, or approximately % of the total number of shares of our common stock outstanding after this offering.
+- the percentage of shares of common stock held by stockholders of our company prior to this offering will decrease to approximately 77% of the total number of shares of our common stock outstanding after this offering; and - the number of shares held by investors purchasing shares of our common stock in this offering will increase to, 1,642,858 or approximately 23% of the total number of shares of our common stock outstanding after this offering.